splunk/corona_virus/README.md

 ## Dashboard Information

-There are two dashboards here:
+There are three dashboards here:

 1. Coronavirus
     1. This is a static analysis of the Coronavirus.